awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIWorkingWithTables.md

 + [Listing Tables](#JavaDocumentAPIListTables)
 + [Example: Create, Update, Delete, and List Tables Using the AWS SDK for Java Document API](JavaDocumentAPITablesExample.md)

-You can use the AWS SDK for Java to create, update, and delete tables, list all the tables in your account, or get information about a specific table\.

-The following are the common steps for table operations using the AWS SDK for Java Document API\.

 ## Creating a Table<a name="JavaDocumentAPICreate"></a>

 To create a table, you must provide the table name, its primary key, and the provisioned throughput values\.
-The following code snippet creates an example table that uses a numeric type attribute Id as its primary key\.
+The following code snippet creates an example table that uses a numeric type attribute ID as its primary key\.

-To create a table using the AWS SDK for Java API:
+**To create a table using the AWS SDK for Java API**

 1. Create an instance of the `DynamoDB` class\.

 1. Instantiate a `CreateTableRequest` to provide the request information\.

    You must provide the table name, attribute definitions, key schema, and provisioned throughput values\.

 1. Execute the `createTable` method by providing the request object as a parameter\.

-The following code snippet demonstrates the preceding steps\.
+The following code example demonstrates the preceding steps\.

 ```
 AmazonDynamoDB client = AmazonDynamoDBClientBuilder.standard().build();